moiwalinux/moiwalinux.github.io/index.md

 ## Why Moiwa Linux?

+* Powerful resources from Alpine Linux
-* Simple and minimal system with powerful package management
+* Simple and minimal system(based on musl libc and busybox)
-* Systemd-Free(it uses OpenRC for service manager)
+* systemd-Free(it uses OpenRC for service manager)
 * Useful to learn PC Linux system
 * ...and just for my hobby;)